System Architecture and Flow

 Interchain Attestation is composed of a few different components that work together to let validators safely attest to the state of a counterparty chain.
 The main components, in "chronological order" are:

-• Validators run a sidecar that reads counterparty chain information, and generates signed attestations
+- Validators run a sidecar that reads counterparty chain information, and generates attestations

-• The sidecar also hosts a GRPC server that can be queried for attestations (used by the chain node to fetch attestations during vote extensions)
+- GRPC server that serves attestations (used by the chain node to fetch attestations during vote extensions)

 Flow